t-9bonni/library_management_system/README.md

 This project was designed in response to a final assignment for a Python class.
 The project was made in the platform PyCharm.
 The assignment was to design an extensive original code.
 I designed a library management system.

-This system begins with a menu.
-Here is a list of functions:
+This system begins with a menu ![Library Management System Menu] ( Here is a list of functions:
 * View entire collection
 * Search by:
   * name